Tax Credits and Financing Options

 Summary of Henry County Incentives:

-(Freeport): In most states, business and industry are subject to ad valorem taxes on real property (land, building) and tangible personal property (inventory of raw materials, work in progress, and inventory of completed products).
+Inventory Tax Exemptions (Freeport): In most states, business and industry are subject to ad valorem taxes on real property (land, building) and tangible personal property (inventory of raw materials, work in progress, and inventory of completed products).
 In Georgia, local communities have been granted the authority to provide a tangible personal property tax reduction or exemption if approved by the voters in a local referendum.
-There are three classes of goods that may be exempted from taxation.
+There are four categories of goods that may be exempted from taxation.
 The classes to be exempted include the following: